staceytseng/staceytseng.github.io/README.md

-# How to create your own interactive maps without coding?

-Example (Countries/Territories I've Visited): https://fredmeng.github.io/visited-countries<br>

-# Get your own maps up and running in 5 minutes
+# Get your own maps up and running in 5 minutes (no coding needed!!!)

+Example (Countries/Territories I've Visited): https://fredmeng.github.io/visited-countries

 1. Create a GitHub account if you don't have one
 2. Fork https://github.com/fredmeng/fredmeng.github.io
 3. Rename the forked repository to `{your-github-username}.github.io` in Settings.